 |Min bet size||0.10|

-The Saxon slot can be found at casinos offering Play ‘n Go software.
-Play ‘n Go are a growing provider in the industry and have a rapidly expanding portfolio of both slots games and clients.
+The Ankh of Anubis slot game can be found at casinos offering Play ‘n Go software.
+Play ‘n Go are a growing providers in the industry and have a rapidly expanding portfolio of both slots games and clients.
 They do offer a full casino platform, but primarily seem to be used as a bolt on package for extra slots games.
 Play ‘n Go do publish the Return to Player (RTP)/House Edge information for their slots games within the game help files.
-As such we know that the house edge for Saxon is 3.76%.
+As such we know that the house edge for Ankh of Anubis is 3.8%.

-Wild – The Wild symbol is the “Sword”.
-Wild symbols will substitute for all symbols other than scatters.
-Wilds will always fill the entire 3 symbol spaces on each reel.
+Wild – The Wild symbol is the “Anubis” and will substitute for all symbols other than Scatters.

 Scatter – The “Pyramid” is the game’s Scatter symbol.
 3 or more of them anywhere on the reels will trigger the Free Spins feature.

 Anubis Wilds – This is a random feature that can trigger on any of your spin.
 When this happens a random number of Wild symbols will be added to the reels.